unagex/immudb-operator/docs/installation.md

 ## Install on Google Kubernetes Engine (GKE)

+You should have an GKE cluster already running.
+See the [official documentation](https://cloud.google.com/kubernetes-engine/docs/how-to/creating-a-zonal-cluster) if that's not the case.

 ## Install on Azure Kubernetes Service (AKS)

 ## Generic installation with kubectl only